mrkrumhausen/product-space/index.md

       cta: Read more
       url: '/plays/project-brief'
     - title: OKRs
-      excerpt: Track the success of a project
+      excerpt: A goal-setting system that's been employed by the likes of Google, Intel and Bono to set and execute on audacious goals
       cta: Read more
       url: '/plays/okr'
     - title: Product Management Rituals